Armstrong County License Hearing Guide

 Possible Outcomes

-Suspension Overturned: If the hearing officer finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.
+- Suspension Overturned: If the SOAH judge finds that the DPS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be restored immediately.

-Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license (see below).
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or occupational license (ODL).

 Hardship/Restricted License in Texas

-IID Requirement: The court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an Occupational License, especially if you have prior DUI convictions or a high BAC.
+- IID Requirement: Depending on the circumstances of your case (e.g., prior DUI convictions), the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the ODL.

 Getting Your License Back